ScottLogic/blog/_posts/2019-10-11-Exploring-dotnet-for-spark.md

 title: ".NET for Apache Spark"
 date: 2019-10-11 00:00:00 Z
 categories:
-- jharris
 - Tech
 author: jharris
 summary: Taking a look at Microsoft's new product .NET for Apache Spark by writing a C# app that writes Spark dataframes to a SQL database.
 layout: default_post
 ---